 Does your family have a plan in case of a natural disaster or other emergency?
 According to the Ad Council, half of Americans don’t have an emergency plan for their family.
 I’m embarrassed to say that I used to be one of them.

-My “Momma Bear” instinct causes me, like many of you, to go to great lengths to protect my loved ones.
-I’ve childproofed our home and installed safety gadgets like baby gates, outlet covers, and smoke and carbon monoxide detectors.
-I wear my seatbelt in the car and always make sure my passengers buckle up.
+We go to great lengths to protect our loved ones.
+We childproof our homes and install safety gadgets like baby gates, outlet covers, and smoke and carbon monoxide detectors.
+We wear seatbelts in the car and always make sure our passengers buckle up.
 I thought my family was prepared and well-protected.
 Then as part of National Preparedness Month, I read the 50 percent statistic and realized we didn’t have an emergency plan.

 What would we do if a severe storm caused us to lose electricity for several days?
 What would we eat?
 Would we have enough to drink?
 What else did my family need to be prepared?
 Every family has its own needs.
 Some of us have children, pets or are caring for someone with special medical needs.
 My plan two years ago would be quite different than my plan today.